All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is this combination safe for patients with type 2 diabetes?

 It can be, with careful physician management.
 GLP-1 medications are FDA-approved for type 2 diabetes, and Ipamorelin's mild GH stimulation is generally not enough to disrupt glucose control.
-However, blood sugar should be monitored more closely in diabetic patients using both compounds .
+But blood sugar should be monitored more closely in diabetic patients using both compounds .

 Do I need to tell my primary care doctor about this combination?